Conferences – to attend? or not to attend? That is the question

 - Drone Tech

 As a whole going to these conferences has helped me in my career and development of my company.
-It's allowed me to learn from other founders in the industry at different stages of growth and also share my experiences and expertise as well.
+It's allowed me to learn from people in the industry at different stages of growth and also share my experiences and expertise as well.

 This year’s agenda